The William Fletcher tertiary grants for talented young artists

 After determination of awards

-- The Secretary advises you by mid-year of the result of your application
+- The Secretary advises you by the end of April of the result of your application

 - Certificates of Grant are presented later in the year at a suitable occasion on campus